 | Brave | Brave UA or navigator.brave or Client Hints "Brave" brand | 1+ marker |

-Smart Signals reach your server through the webhook payload (see Webhooks for the full shape and signature verification).
-The examples below read fields directly off that payload.
+Smart Signals reach your server through the webhook payload (see Webhooks for the full shape and signature verification) and on a session read from the Server API.
+The examples below read fields directly off the webhook payload; the field names are the same either way.

 // `payload` is the webhook delivery body (/docs/webhooks)const score = payload.decision.riskScoreconst isVPN = payload.network.vpnconst isBot = payload.bot.result === "bot"